Nubebuster/Linux-Useful-Scripts/README.md

 ### fu Script

-The **fu** script lets you easily interact with your clipboard and files.
+The **fu** (file-util) script lets you easily interact with your clipboard and files.
 It provides two core commands:

 - **paste [default_filename\*]:** Retrieves clipboard content and writes it to a file (prompts options to create, append, or overwrite).
 - **clip [search_path\*]:** Uses an interactive file selector to choose a text file and copies its contents into the clipboard.
 If a file path is provided instead of a directory, its content is directly loaded into the clipboard.